Including one with this old thing in it

 Dog Day Afternoon (1975)

 Before he started bellowing his lines at the very top of his range, Al Pacino was a subtle, arresting actor.
-Never more so than in this tale of a bumbling crook who just wants his gay boyfriend to lose the cock and get some nice tits done.
+Never more so than in this tale of a bumbling bank robber attempting to finance his boyfriend’s sex change operation.

 From the ages of 12 to 36 onwards I swore to anyone who asked that Fletch was the greatest movie ever made.
 In reality it’s not, I was probably being ironic at the time which would have been obvious to anyone with half a brain because I was wearing a stone washed denim jacket and smoking an enormous pipe when I said it.